ETC College Ranking Index - Data Methodology and FAQ

 Data and Methodology

-Some of the metrics used in calculating the college rankings are:
+Some of the metrics used in calculating the ETC College Rankings Index are:

 - Percentage of graduates employed in occupations which utilize their field of study